ElazarK/content-docs/scripts/CommonServer.md

-Use this script with common code that will be merged into each server script when it runs.
+Merges common code into each server script when it runs.

 ## Script Data
 ---